 - I want to use part of a publication in my thesis, but not the entire publication.
 Can I do that?

-Yes, but you must cite it correctly and indicate in your Preface the source of the information and your contribution to the publication.
+Yes, but you must cite it correctly and indicate in the preface of your thesis the source of the information and your contribution to the publication.
 You may wish to include the entire publication as an appendix so that your examiner can see where the information came from.

 - I want to include text in my thesis that I wrote for a publication but the publication is not appropriate to include in its entirety in my thesis.
 How do I include the text without self-plagiarising?